 It’s pretty awesome when you add certain real foods to your diet you can always expect some pretty amazing health benefits to follow.

 Growing vibrant jalapenos is really easy and something you may want to add to your garden the next planting season.
-I know I’m glad I have them fresh in the garden and ready to use in the freezer.
+We’re glad to have them fresh in the garden and ready to use in the freezer.